-Perspective | After decades together, Jay Marsh is saying good-bye, and George Mason is saying thanks
+Perspective | After decades together, Jay Marsh is saying goodbye, and George Mason is saying thanks

-“That’s where the focus should be,” he said earlier this week, sitting in the empty Patriots Club inside the arena he has been responsible for since it opened in 1985.
+“That’s where the focus should be,” he said this week, sitting in the empty Patriots Club inside the arena he has been responsible for since it opened in 1985.
 “It’s their day.
 Not mine.”

-The people who have worked alongside March for decades would disagree.
+The people who have worked alongside Marsh for decades would disagree.
 Saturday will be Marsh’s last game as senior associate athletic director for facilities and events.

 “That’s just a title [former athletic director] Tom O’Connor gave me,” Marsh said laughing.
 “It didn’t change what I do.”

-Marsh has done everything at George Mason, dating from his enrollment as a student in 1970 after he had served in the Army and had been a route salesman in downtown Washington for RC Cola.
+Marsh, 77, has done everything at George Mason, dating from his enrollment as a student in 1970 after he had served in the Army and had been a route salesman in downtown Washington for RC Cola.

 “The job went away when my route got burned down in the riots in ’68,” he said.
 “That’s when Carolyn and I started talking about me going back to school.”

-Carolyn Harris and Jay Marsh met at a country dance in Virginia while he was finishing his Army stint and got married in September 1967.
-She has worked at George Mason longer than he has, starting in December 1975 as a sports information assistant and has been the executive assistant to all eight George Mason basketball coaches, from John Linn to Dave Paulsen.
+Carolyn Harris and Jay Marsh met at a country dance in Virginia while he was finishing his Army stint.
+They were married in September 1967.
+She has worked at George Mason longer than he has, starting in December 1975 as a sports information assistant, and has been the executive assistant to all eight George Mason basketball coaches since, from John Linn to Dave Paulsen.
 Jay played two seasons for Linn and, after graduating, became a volunteer assistant and then a full-time assistant before going to work in the business office.

 The Marshes made a joint decision that this academic year would be their last.
 On June 30, they will spend their last day on campus as employees — ending a combined 90 years working at the school.
-Jay had played under Linn and served as an assistant coach before going to work in the business office, where he became inseparable from the school.

 “He was the assistant AD in charge of everything,” Tennessee Coach Rick Barnes said.
 Barnes worked at George Mason for six years, five as an assistant to Joe Harrington, the last as the head coach.

 Twenty-one years ago, Jay and Carolyn decided to build a log home on a farm south of Fredericksburg that had belonged to her family since 1815.
-The thought of leaving the school because of the two-hour drive never crossed the mind of either.
+The thought of leaving the school because of the two-hour drive never crossed their minds.
 George Mason was their other home.

 Marsh wasn’t just highly thought of at George Mason.
 The Colonial Athletic Association held its first conference tournament in 1986 — at George Mason.
-Things ran so smoothly that commissioner Tom Yeager asked Marsh to run the tournament, regardless of location.
+Things ran so smoothly that Commissioner Tom Yeager asked Marsh to run the tournament, regardless of location.
 He did so, as a volunteer, until Mason left the league in 2013.

 Marsh grew up in Culver City, outside Los Angeles.
 His dad was a junior high school principal, his mom a teacher.
-For a while she taught the child actors at the various studios including a stint with the Mouseketeers.
+For a while she taught the child actors at the various studios, including a stint with the Mouseketeers.

-“I always wanted to meet Annette,” Marsh said, echoing the thoughts of most teenage boys during that time.
+“I always wanted to meet Annette [Funicello],” Marsh said, echoing the thoughts of most teenage boys during that time.
 He paused and blushed.
 “I probably shouldn’t say that.”

 Marsh was a fan of John Wooden before UCLA became the most dominant program in college basketball history.
 When Mason played at UCLA years ago, Marsh got to meet Wooden.
 The autographed photo montage of Wooden and great UCLA players is still in his office.

-The other photo that hangs there prominently is of Marsh cutting his snippet of the net after George Mason stunned Connecticut in the regional final to advance to the 2006 Final Four.
+The other photo that hangs there prominently is of Marsh cutting his snippet of the net after George Mason stunned Connecticut in the region final to advance to the 2006 Final Four.

 “What a moment, what a memory,” he said, shaking his head.
 “I mean to go to the Final Four is a dream; to go to a Final Four at George Mason is beyond belief.”